coq/opam/PACKAGING.md

     OPAM archive website)
  1. Includes a _Changelog_ that lists the main changes between any two versions part of this archive
- 1. The _License_ must allow free redistribution (even if it not a free software license)
+ 1. The _License_ must allow free redistribution (even if it is not a free software license)
  1. _No_ _Admitted_ proofs
  1. All _Axioms_ used are documented